 It’s a cool cloudy morning here in the small craft harbor where I have lived for many years.
 I have lived here for 37 years and loved every minute of it.

-It can be noisy from from people partying and not behaving at their best after too much to drink.
+It can be noisy from from people partying and not behaving at their best after drinking too much.
 The seabirds screaming and careening around my small, waterside patio and their diving for their breakfast in the cold water, as I make mine can be noisy as well.

 I never grow tired of it and I will never forget how hard my wife and I had to work to get and to remain here.
 It wasn’t easy.